bcgov/enhanced-travel-screening/README.md

 ## Development

+### Set up local .env

+You will need to create a local .env file in the project root directory.
+Take a look at /.config/.env.example for an example.

+This .env file is gitignored as it is only used for local development work.
+Note that locally there will always be a `TEST_DB` database created, so you will most likely want to choose a different value for your DB_NAME variable.

 ### Using Docker

 Make sure you have Docker and Docker-compose installed in your local environment.
 For instructions on how to install it, follow the links below: